jsh/new_pybites/new-union-operator/exercise.md

-Sure!
+# New Union Operator (Python 3.9)

 Here's an exercise that illustrates and teaches the use of Python's new union operator `|`, which can be used to combine dictionaries and sets:

 ## Bite: Combine and Count